 We do not own or operate, and we do not expect to own or operate, facilities for product manufacturing, storage and distribution, or testing.
-We currently rely on third-party manufacturers for supply of our preclinical and clinical drug supplies.
+We currently rely on thirdparty manufacturers for supply of our preclinical and clinical drug supplies.
 We expect that in the future we will continue to rely on such manufacturers for drug supplies that will be used in clinical trials of our product candidates, and for commercialization of any of our product candidates that receive regulatory approval.

 The facilities used by our contract manufacturers to manufacture the approved product must be approved by the FDA pursuant to inspections that will be conducted only after we submit an NDA to the FDA, if at all.
-A representative from the EMA may also require inspection and approval of such contract manufacturing facilities.
+A representative from the EMA or another regulatory authority may also require inspection and approval of such contract manufacturing facilities.
 We are completely dependent on our contract manufacturing partners for compliance with the FDA's requirements for manufacture of finished pharmaceutical products.
 If our contract manufacturers cannot successfully manufacture material that conforms to our specifications and the FDA's strict regulatory requirements of safety, purity and potency, we will not be able to secure and/or maintain FDA approval for our product candidates.
 In addition, we have no direct control over the ability of the contract manufacturers to maintain adequate quality control, quality assurance and qualified personnel.
 If our contract manufacturers cannot meet FDA standards, we may need to find alternative manufacturing facilities, which would significantly impact our ability to develop, obtain regulatory approval for or market our product.
 No assurance can be given that our manufacturers can continue to make clinical and commercial supplies of product candidates, at an appropriate scale and cost to make it commercially feasible.

 In addition, we do not have the capability to package and distribute finished products to pharmacies and other customers.
-Prior to commercial launch, we plan on entering into agreements with one or more pharmaceutical product packager/distributor to ensure proper supply chain management once we are authorized to make commercial sales of our product candidates.
-If we receive marketing approval from the FDA, we intend to sell pharmaceutical product packaged and distributed by such suppliers.
-Although we have entered into agreements with our current contract manufacturers and packager/distributor for clinical trial material, we may be unable to maintain an agreement on commercially reasonable terms, which could have a material adverse impact upon our business.
+If we receive marketing approval from the FDA, we intend to sell pharmaceutical product packaged and distributed by one or more pharma ceutical product packagers/distributors.
+Although we have entered into agreements with our current contract manufacturers and packagers/distributor for clinical trial material, we plan on entering into commercial agreements with contract manufacturers and packagers/distributors to ensure proper supply chain management once we are authorized to make commercial sales of our product candidates.
+However, we may be unable to maintain agreements or negotiate commercial supply agreements on commercially reasonable terms with contract manufacturers and pharmaceutical product packagers/distributors, which could delay our ability to launch commercial sales and/or have a material adverse impact upon our business.